This guide will cover essential information about migrating to Taiwan. Dive in to learn more

 However, it may still be a fun thing to explore.

-Anyway, to apply for an ARC card, you must go to your nearest Taiwan Immigration Office.
+To apply for an ARC card, you must visit your nearest Taiwan Immigration Office.

 Not Everyone Recognizes ARC Numbers